cpbtechnology/US-Backend-Candidate-Lab/docs/README.md

 * Implment OAuth for a more robust authentication layer
 * Abstract/Refactor business logic from controllers to models
 * Abstract cryptastic from httpbasicauth into it's own middleware
-* Implement over SSL vs normal http
+* Implement over HTTPS vs normal http
 * Abstract controller return value so you no longer have to set headers, do json etc.